 Bipolar affects men and women in equal numbers.
 There are some differences:

 Through brain scans like functional MRIs, experts have found subtle differences in the brains of people with bipolar.
-The tricky thing is that it’s unclear whether these changes are the reason why people develop the disorder, or the changes are because of the disorder.
+It’s unclear whether these changes are the reason why people develop the disorder, or the changes are because of the disorder.